-This brick fourplex, and an adjacent brick fourplex to the north are located on the west side of the 700 block of N. Monroe Avenue in the primarily residential neighborhood northeast of downtown Loveland.
+This brick fourplex, and an adjacent brick fourplex to the south are located on the west side of the 700 block of N. Monroe Avenue in the primarily residential neighborhood northeast of downtown Loveland.
 The two properties feature planted grass front yards.
 A concrete-paved public sidewalk parallels the curb along Monroe Avenue.
-An east-west trending gravel alley extends along the south side of this fourplex.
-A gravel driveway is on the north side of the adjacent fourplex leading to a small rear parking area.
+An east-west trending gravel alley extends along the south side of the adjacent fourplex.
+A gravel driveway extends along the north side of this fourplex leading to a small rear parking area.
 The area between the two buildings is landscaped with cedar and spruce trees.